occipital/django-content-settings/docs/types.md

 ```

 - **CallToPythonMixin** - that makes your setting a function, which accepts attributes from the setting and from the arguments.
 It uses for `types.template.*` classes
-- **types.each.EachMixin** (puted into separate module as it has additional classes to support this one such as `Item` and `Keys`) - when your setting returns a list or dict or mix of those, and you want to make sure that every element is veryfied, previewed and converted using a specific content type.
+- **types.each.EachMixin** (puted into separate module as it has additional classes to support this one such as `Item`, `Keys` or `Values`) - when your setting returns a list or dict or mix of those, and you want to make sure that every element is veryfied, previewed and converted using a specific content type.
 For example:

 ```python
 from content_settings.types.basic import SimpleString, SimpleDecimal